lowRISC/ibex/doc/integration.rst

 Core Integration
 ================

-The main module is named ``zeroriscy_core`` and can be found in ``zeroriscy_core.sv``.
+The main module is named ``ibex_core`` and can be found in ``ibex_core.sv``.
 In the following the instantiation template is given and the parameters and interfaces are described.

 Instantiation Template
 ----------------------

 .. code-block:: verilog

-  zeroriscy_core
+  ibex_core
    #(.N_EXT_PERF_COUNTERS (0),
      .RV32E (0),
      .RV32M (1))